TheSeamau5/elm-check/README.md

 Simple, we use the `simpleCheck` function.

-`check` takes a list of properties and returns a string output.
+`simpleCheck` takes a list of properties and returns a `TestOutput`.
 This output will tell you either that all tests have passed or it will lists the properties that have failed and point to the input that has made the property fail.
+You can then either `print` the `TestOutput`, in which case you will get a string or you can
+`display` the `TestOutput`, in which case you will get an `Element` (ideal for viewing in the browser).

 For example, were we to run the following code: